RADIUS: Risk-Aware, Real-Time, Reachability-Based Motion Planning: Preliminaries

 As we describe in Section \ref{subsec:cl-dynamics}, the high-speed and low-speed models can be combined together as a hybrid system to describe the vehicle behavior across all longitudinal speeds.
 In short, when $u$ transitions past the critical speed $\uc$ from above at time $t$, the low speed model's states are initialized as:

 where $\pi_{1:4}:\R^6\rightarrow\R^4$ is the projection operator that projects $\zhi(t)$ onto its first four dimensions via the identity relation.
-If $u$ transitions past the critical speed from below at time $t$, the high speed model's states are initialized as
+If $u$ transitions past the critical speed from below at time $t$, the high-speed model's states are initialized as